How to Implement an Organizational 360 Feedback Initiative

 Watch our webinar, Maximizing the Impact of 360 Assessments, and get best practices and recommendations for how to roll out an effective and efficient organizational 360 process using our research-based, industry-leading instruments.

-Approaching the 360 Feedback Process with Credentials & Confidence
+Approach the 360 Feedback Process With Credentials & Confidence

 If you’re looking to implement a 360 feedback initiative at your organization, replace a current tool with a targeted or customized tool, or want to become a 360 feedback facilitator to help your participants get the most from their assessment data, our Assessment Certification Course is a smart first step.